1848 Convention Report Booklet

 win the right to vote.
 This story starts after the death of Susan B. Anthony with Alice Paul at the helm of the movement.

-Friends for Freedom The Story of Susan B. Anthony & Frederick Douglas
+Friends for Freedom: The Story of Susan B. Anthony & Frederick Douglass

 No one thought Susan B. Anthony and Frederick Douglass would ever become

 friends.
 The former slave and the outspoken woman came from two